Hindolch/llmforge/README.md

 ### 🚀 LLMForge

-**LLMForge** is a modular pipeline for Reddit-based data curation and LoRA fine-tuning on `TinyLLaMA-1.1B`.
+**LLMForge** is a modular pipeline for Reddit-based data curation and LoRA fine-tuning on `TinyLLaMA-1.1B` every 12 hours.
 Designed to reflect real-world MLOps orchestration, it automates ingestion, cleaning, training, and Hugging Face syncing — all backed by `Prefect`, `Modal`, and clean CI/CD practices.

 ---